obfuscar/docs/getting-started/configuration.rst

 The same holds true for type members.
 Multiple types may have fields and properties with the same name.

-When using System.Xml.Serialization.XmlSerializer on obfuscated types, the names of generated Xml elements and attributes have to be specified with one of the XmlXXXXXAttribute attributes.
+When using ``System.Xml.Serialization.XmlSerializer`` on obfuscated types, the names of generated Xml elements and attributes have to be specified with one of the ``XmlXXXXXAttribute`` attributes.
 This is because the original type and member names do not exist any more after obfuscation.
-For some reasons the XmlSerializer uses the obfuscated names internally even though they are overridden by attributes.
+For some reasons the ``XmlSerializer`` uses the obfuscated names internally even though they are overridden by attributes.
 Because of that it fails on duplicate names.
-The same is true for the XML Serializer Generator-Tool (Sgen.exe).
+The same is true for the XML Serializer Generator Tool (Sgen.exe).

 You can work around this problem by setting the ReuseNames variable to false.
 In this case the obfuscator does not reuse names for types, fields and